-5 Penny v CIR [2011] NZSC 95, [2012] 1 NZLR 433 (also known as Penny & Hooper) at [33].
+5 Penny v CIR [2011] NZSC 95, [2012] 1 NZLR 433 (also known as Penny & Hooper) at [33] and Frucor Suntory New Zealand Ltd v CIR [2022] NZSC 113 at [53].

-- 5. Applying s BG 1 requires answering the "ultimate question" under the Parliamentary contemplation test whether the arrangement, viewed in a commercially and economically realistic way, makes use of or circumvents the specific provision in a manner consistent with Parliament's purpose.6 - 6.
+- 5. The Commissioner's view as to whether s BG 1 applies in these scenarios must be understood in the following terms: - The arrangements are framed broadly. - The conclusions reached are limited to the arrangements as set out. - Additional relevant facts or variations to the stated facts might materially affect how the arrangements operate and different outcomes under s BG 1 could arise. - Because the objective is to consider the application of s BG 1, the analysis proceeds on the basis that the tax effects under the applicable specific provisions of the Act are achieved as stated. - The implications of any relevant specific anti-avoidance provisions are not considered. - 6.
+Applying s BG 1 requires answering the "ultimate question" under the Parliamentary contemplation test: does the arrangement, when viewed in a commercially and economically realistic way, make use of or circumvent the specific provisions in a manner consistent with Parliament's purpose?6 - 7.
 If the arrangement uses or circumvents a specific provision in a manner that is outside Parliament's purpose, it has a tax avoidance purpose or effect.
-Where an arrangement has two or more purposes or effects and one purpose or effect is tax avoidance, s BG 1 will only apply if the tax avoidance purpose or effect is more than merely incidental to another purpose or effect of the arrangement. - 7.
+Where an arrangement has two or more purposes or effects and one purpose or effect is tax avoidance, s BG 1 will apply only if the tax avoidance purpose or effect is more than merely incidental to another purpose or effect of the arrangement. - 8.
 The merely incidental test involves the consideration of many of the same factors that are considered under the Parliamentary contemplation test.
-A conclusion under the Parliamentary contemplation test that an arrangement uses or circumvents a specific provision in a manner that is outside Parliament's purpose (ie, it has a tax avoidance purpose or effect) means it is very unlikely that the arrangement's tax avoidance purpose will be merely incidental.7 - 8.
+A conclusion under the Parliamentary contemplation test that an arrangement uses or circumvents a specific provision in a manner that is outside Parliament's purpose (ie, it has a tax avoidance purpose or effect) means it is unlikely that the arrangement's tax avoidance purpose will be merely incidental.7 - 9.
 Where it applies, s BG 1 voids a tax avoidance arrangement.
 Voiding an arrangement may or may not appropriately counteract the tax advantages arising under the arrangement.
-If not, the Commissioner can apply s GA 1 to ensure this outcome is achieved. - 9.
-For a comprehensive explanation of the Commissioner's view of the law concerning applying ss BG 1 and GA 1 see IS XX/XX Tax avoidance and the interpretation of the general anti-avoidance provisions sections BG 1 and GA 1 of the Income Tax Act 2007.
+If the voiding of the arrangement does not appropriately counteract the tax advantages, the Commissioner is under a duty to apply s GA 1 to ensure this outcome is achieved.